-CODE OFFENSE 04.EA Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of any amount marijuana, a controlled substance, a synthetic drug, or a dangerous drug, if the conduct is not punishable at felony.
-A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health a Safety Code does not violate this provision.
-62. EA Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of marijuate tetrahydrocannabinol (THC).
-64. FQ Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of a controlled substance of than THC.
+CODE OFFENSE 04.EA Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of any amount of marijuana, a controlled substance, a synthetic drug, or a dangerous drug, if the conduct is not punishable as a felony.
+A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
 05.EB Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of any amount of an alcoholic beverage; or committing a serious act or offense while under the influence of alcohol, if the conduct is not punishable as a felony.
 06.EC Engages in conduct that contains the elements of an offense relating to abusable glue or paint or relating to volatile chemicals.
-27.ED Engages in conduct that contains the elements of assault (intentionally, knowingly, or recklessly causing bod injury to another) against a District employee or volunteer.
+27.ED Engages in conduct that contains the elements of assault (intentionally, knowingly, or recklessly causing bo injury to another) against a District employee or volunteer.
 49.EE Engages in deadly conduct.
 (See Glossary.)